 Many factors affect the ability of the Issuer's customers to repay their loans.
 Some of these factors, including adverse changes in consumer confidence levels due to local, national and global factors, consumer spending, bankruptcy rates, and increased market volatility, might be difficult to anticipate and are completely outside of the Issuer's control.
-The Issuer conducts regular stress tests on its portfolios to identify the key factors driving change in the credit risk profile, to anticipate possible future outcomes, and to implement necessary actions to constrain risk.
+The Issuer conducts annual credit risk type scenario and sensitivity stress testing on its portfolios to assess the impact on the Issuer's risk profile and to inform changes to forward-looking risk appetite and strategy.

-The Issuer continues to apply appropriate and responsible lending criteria and to manage credit risk by maintaining a culture of responsible lending and a robust risk policy and control framework, in line with anticipated economic conditions and risk appetite.
-Despite this, if macroeconomic conditions in South Africa continue to deteriorate, there can be no assurance that the level of the Issuer's non-performing loans and credit impairments will not increase.
+The Issuer continues to apply appropriate and responsible lending criteria and to manage credit risk by maintaining a culture of responsible lending and a robust risk policy and control framework, in line with anticipated economic conditions and forward-looking risk appetite.
+Despite this, if macroeconomic conditions in South Africa continue to remain uncertain and demand for credit remains lacklustre, the level of the Issuer's non-performing loans and credit impairments may increase.
 This, in turn, could have an adverse effect on the Issuer's financial condition or results of operations.
-The recent downgrade of South Africa's long term foreign currency sovereign credit rating may, in the medium to long term, result in lower GDP growth and private sector expenditure which, along with consistently high or increasing levels of unemployment in South Africa, could result in increased levels of impairment in the Issuer's credit portfolio, and this could be exacerbated by further downgrades.